 The details of the reconciliation results and adjustments made by company and by tax are set out in Section 6 of this report.
 The detailed reconciliation sheets by extractive entity are set out in Annex 7 to this report.

 Recommendations

-Relevant recommendations and additional measures to be implemented in order to improve the EITI process in Liberia are summarized as follows:
+Relevant recommendations and additional measures to be implemented to improve the EITI process in Liberia are summarized as follows: